BardiaYo/prisomap/README.md

 T. Minka (2000) “Automatic choice of dimensionality for PCA” Advances in neural information processing systems, 13.

 Radiomics in this study were extracted from Pyradiomics library (https://pyradiomics.readthedocs.io/en/latest/):
-Aerts, H.J.W.L. et al. (2014) “Correction: Corrigendum: Decoding tumour phenotype by noninvasive imaging using a quantitative radiomics approach,” Nature Communications, 5(1).
+Aerts, H.J.W.L. et al. (2014) “Correction: Corrigendum: Decoding tumor phenotype by noninvasive imaging using a quantitative radiomics approach,” Nature Communications, 5(1).
 Available at: https://doi.org/10.1038/ncomms5644.

 We opt to simplify this repository for authors and interested scientists to follow.

-If you are interested in using this code in Google-colab, the code is availble at:
+If you are interested in using this code in Google-colab, the code is available at:

 ## Contact
-If you have any questions or comments, please feel free to reach out to the author, Bardia Yousefi, at Bardia.Yousefi@gmail.com.
+If you have any questions or comments, please feel free to contact the author, Bard Yousefi, at Bardia.Yousefi@gmail.com.

 License: BSD 3 clause (C) 2011 (2023)